BrianSeong99/agglayer-docs/docs/agglayer/developer-tools/agglayer-sdk/index.md

 The Agglayer SDK supports a complete development lifecycle:

 ### **Local Development**
 Start with **AggSandbox** for rapid prototyping and testing.
-The Native Routes module integrates seamlessly with AggSandbox's local blockchain environment, providing instant feedback and comprehensive debugging.
+The Native Bridge module integrates seamlessly with AggSandbox's local blockchain environment, providing instant feedback and comprehensive debugging.

 ### **Testnet Testing**
-Use **Native Routes** on Sepolia and other testnets to validate your integration with real network conditions, gas costs, and timing without risking mainnet funds.
+Use **Native Bridge** on Sepolia and other testnets to validate your integration with real network conditions, gas costs, and timing without risking mainnet funds.

 ### **Production Deployment**
-Deploy with confidence using both **Multi-Bridge Routes** for optimal user experience and **Native Routes** for direct control over bridge operations.
+Deploy with confidence using both **Multi-Bridge Routes** for optimal user experience and **Native Bridge** for direct control over bridge operations.

 ## Why Choose Agglayer SDK?

 ### **Unified Route Access**
-The SDK is the only library that provides access to **ARC API route aggregation**, combining Agglayer Bridge and LiFi routes to give users the best possible cross-chain experience.
+The SDK is the only library that provides access to **ARC API route aggregation**, LiFi routes to give users the best possible cross-chain experience.

 ### **Developer Experience**
 - **Zero Configuration**: Intelligent defaults get you started immediately